 And on top of all this, Jesus mentions that the scribes were swindlers.
 Specifically, they rob widows!

 Think about the actions of the scribes.
 What motivated them?
 Vanity, greed, ego, glory from others, fame, name recognition, self-righteousness, and a preoccupation with external things.
 This sounds eerily like our own society today: political leaders, religious figures, our obsession with personal stardom on social media.
 And let’s not forget where each one of us, our parish community even, fit into that list.
 No one is immune.
-But over and over again, we learn from the Gospels that Jesus’ way is not the way of society, not in first-century Palestine and not in the 21st-century United States or elsewhere.
-Jesus isn’t impressed with things that impress other humans, and so he calls us to seek honor from above.
+But over and over again, we learn from the Gospels that Jesus’ way is not the way of society, not in first-century Palestine and not in the 21st-century United States, not anywhere.
+Jesus is not impressed with things that impress other humans, and so he calls us to seek honor from above.
 The joys of true discipleship, the blessed way of life, which Jesus referred to as Երանութիւն in the Beatitudes (Matthew 5:3-10) is counterintuitive, an inversion of the cultural model of success and happiness.

 Place yourself next to Jesus as he notices the widow.
 We are the disciples to whom he is talking and teaching.
 The widow put the rich and the so-called important people to shame.
 Be like her.
 The rich gave what they could easily afford, it didn’t hurt them to give out of their abundance.
 By contrast, the widow gave out of her poverty.
 She gave without expecting a return.
 She gave without desiring gratitude.
 She gave without looking for recognition.
 Hers was true, authentic piety, the kind that stole Jesus’ attention, the kind that serves as a model for us today.
 The model of discipleship.
 It will cost us everything, but it is a call that we follow out of love.
 What else would compel someone to give out their poverty, to give all of what they had, to give all of who they are?